danielclough/vibevoice-rs/vibevoice-tauri/README.md

 └── tauri.conf.json  # Tauri configuration
 ```

 The app embeds `vibevoice-server` and serves the `vibevoice-web` frontend.
-When `embedded_server` is enabled, the TTS server runs in-process.
+When `desktop.embedded_server` is enabled, the TTS server runs in-process.
 Otherwise, the frontend connects to the configured remote server.